AdobeDocs/certification.en/help/certifications/restart-program.md

 ---
 # Restart your certification journey by going from expired to certified

-This limited time program, offered **from April 6th, 2023 through October 20th, 2023**, gives you a chance to update your skills and stay ahead of the curve in a rapidly changing digital landscape.
+This limited time program, offered **from April 17th, 2023 through October 20th, 2023**, gives you a chance to update your skills and stay ahead of the curve in a rapidly changing digital landscape.

 Individuals whose certifications expired starting in 2020 through April 23, 2023, are eligible for this **free** program.

 ## Introduction

 The Adobe Restart Program is an initiative that allows individuals with expired [!DNL Experience Cloud] certifications to re-certify, free of charge.
-If you have previously held an Adobe Digital Cloud Experience certification that has since expired, you may be eligible to Restart your certification via FREE and non-proctored testing formats.
-This program is a valuable resource for people seeking to enhance their digital expertise and stay competitive.
+If you have previously held an Adobe Experience Cloud certification that has since expired, you may be eligible to Restart your certification via FREE and non-proctored testing formats.
+This program is a valuable resource for people seeking to enhance their knowledge and skills of the Adobe Experience Cloud and stay competitive.

 ### Steps to restart your expired certification{#exams}